hanez/rusty/README.md

-# My Hack environment in a Docker container
+# My Hack Environment in a Docker Container

 The container actually is based on rust:latest which itself is based on Debian (Bookworm).
 Maybe I will switch to the Debian image, or better switch to an Alpine based image in the future.
 Actually I prefer the Debian image because it makes it more flexible to me because sometimes I need the GNU libc to compile programs.